Oct 19, 2020

-How much will this accident impact my insurance rates, and "should I admit fault in a car accident?"
+" How much will it impact my insurance, and "should I admit fault in a car accident?"

-Before we get into the details about at fault accidents in Ontario, drivers need to know one very important thing when getting into an accident – never admit fault at the scene.
+Before we get into the details about at-fault accidents, drivers need to know one crucial thing when getting into an accident – never admit fault at the scene.
 If possible, don't discuss it with the other drivers involved.

 Learn more about what to do when you get into an accident in Ontario.

-An at fault accident is exactly as it sounds – you are the driver who is at fault, or the cause of an accident.
+Being at-fault is exactly as it sounds – you are the driver who is responsible, or the cause of an accident.
 For example, you are the car that initiated contact or failed to stop in time.
-Depending on the situation, one or multiple drivers can be found to be somewhat at fault for an accident.

-The amount of fault for which you are responsible will be determined by your insurance company.
-Someone will always be found to be at fault, whether it's fully or partially.
-You can be found anywhere from 0% to 100% at fault.
+The amount of fault for which you are responsible is determined by your insurer.
+They will perform an investigation.
+Someone will always be found to be at-fault, whether it's fully or partially.
+You can be found anywhere from 0% to 100% responsible.

-One thing that many drivers are unaware of is that at fault collisions apply to all drivers.
+One thing that many drivers are unaware of is that at-fault applies to all drivers.
 The Insurance Bureau of Canada explains :

 When you lend your car to someone, you also lend that person your insurance.
-If the person who borrows your car has an at-fault collision while driving it, their accident goes on your insurance record, and your insurance premium could go up.
+If the person who borrows your car has an at-fault while driving it, their accident goes on your record, and your insurance could go up.

-Who is at fault for an accident is not always clear right away.
-There are many factors that go into fault determination for car accidents.
+Who is at-fault for an accident is not always clear right initially.
+Many factors go into fault determination.
 Who’s involved, where they were driving, speed, road conditions and more all play a role.
-Fault can also be shared.

-Your Insurance Company Determines Who's At Fault In An Accident
+Your Insurer Determines Who's At-fault In An Accident

-This is where things can get complicated and difficult to understand.
-Fault is determined by your insurance company.
+Fault is determined by your insurer.
 To do this, they use the Fault Determination Rules that were created under the Insurance Act to investigate the accident and assign fault.

 The Financial Services Commission of Ontario explains :

-After you report an accident to your insurer, the company will investigate the circumstances of the accident and then make a fault decision based on the accident fault determination rules in Ontario.
+After you report an accident, the company will investigate the circumstances and then make decision based on the accident fault determination rules in Ontario.

 What Are The Insurance Fault Determination Rules For Accidents?

-Accident fault determination rules cover many different accident types and driving situation :
+Fault determination rules cover many different accident types and driving situations :

-- Cover many types of accidents : They cover more than 40 accident situations, using diagrams to illustrate specific occurrences, can be applied to almost every possible road collision scenario.
+- Cover many types of accidents : They cover more than 40 accident situations, using diagrams to illustrate specific occurrences, can be applied to almost every possible scenario.

 - Apply to many conditions : Are applied regardless of road or weather conditions, visibility, point of impact on the vehicles, or the actions of pedestrians.

-Fault is allocated to each driver based on which accident scenario most closely resembles the accident.
-If the accident is not described by any of the scenarios, then fault is allocated according to the ordinary rules of negligence law.
+Fault is allocated to each driver based on which scenario most closely resembles the accident.
+If any of the scenarios do not describe the accident, then the fault is allocated according to the ordinary negligence law rules.

 Want to learn more about the fault determination rules?
 Visit the Service Ontario website.